 Oxford Brookes Business School

-£16,000 pa (with no inflation increase)
+Bursary: £16,000 pa (with no

-Interview date: Interviews to be decided
+Interview date: Interviews will

-Start date: January 2019
+Start date: September 2019

 This full-time studentship, which includes a commitment of seminar

 satisfactory progress.
 The bursary will be £16,000 per annum, and fees will be

 paid by the School.